Mental Illness Part 7 – What Parents Need to Know About Major Depression

 Medication, counseling, and healthy lifestyle choices are standard treatment.
 Sadly, it can take up to 6 weeks for a prescribed medication to begin working.
 That’s a long time, especially if the person is suicidal.
 This is the most diffcult part of treating a mental illness.
 And our bodies area always changing.
 A medication might work well for a while, then something shifts and it stops working or needs adjusted.
 Sometimes, several different combinations will need to be tried.
 This may be an ongoing process that needs to be accepted.

-We suffer watching our child suffer.
+As loving, caring parents, we suffer watching our child suffer.
 Mental illness affects the whole family.
 We need support too.
 NAMI and Fresh Hope offer both peer groups and groups for the family.
 Groups are also available in person and online.
 Fresh Hope also offers groups for teens.
 And our ministry offers online and in-person support groups for parents whose children have a mental illness of any kind, as well as other issues.

 Recovery